I know what you want!

 - Teach them to DIY, but sell ‘Done for you’ – in the end, the quality of your content is what’s going to create an audience, along with your consistency.
 2 Tips for increasing the quality – involve ‘subject matter experts’ and give real tips, act as if they were going to do it themselves (DIY tips,) but understand most of your best customers would rather pay a professional.

-- Paid ads to increase brand awareness – at the end of the day, once you find where your audience is spending the most time, pay for increased visibility, and track where your leads are coming from, so you can double your ad spend on the ones that are working, and dropping the others.
+- Paid ads to increase brand awareness – at the end of the day, once you find where your audience is spending the most time, pay for increased visibility, and track where your leads are coming from, so you can double your online marketing ad spend on the ones that are working, and dropping the others.

 - E-mail marketing can be incredibly effective – particularly when you do ‘drip sequences’ based on when someone signed up for your list, or to have work done.